Box-Robotics/ros2-ouster-tools/ouster_tools/doc/perf.md

 For clarity on how to read a quantile plot in the context of this analysis, the question we want to answer is: What is the worst latency to expect in N% of the cases?
-To do that, you look along the horizontal axis to pick N, then go up the vertial axis to get the answer.
+To do that, you look along the horizontal axis to pick N, then go up the vertical axis to get the answer.

 Summary statistics (milliseconds):